 Our Vision and Aims

-At St Mark’s, we are ambitious for our children to be academically strong and believe that in order to achieve this, we must put character before qualification so that we develop each and every child.
-Our real hope is that in all that we do, we are able to put in firm foundations for our children, thereby making a difference to themselves, to their friends and family, and to the wide community- both now and in the future.
+At St Mark’s, we are ambitious for our children to achieve well, and believe that in order to achieve this, we must put character before qualification so that we develop each and every child.
+Our real hope is that in all that we do, we are able to put in firm foundations for our children, thereby making a difference to themselves, to their friends and family, and to the wider community- both now and in the future.
 We want our children to positively impact our world.
 How do we do all of this?
 We grow and learn together in God’s love.

-Our school is rooted in our Christian values of love, forgiveness, hope and faith.
+Our school is rooted in our distinctive Christian values of love, forgiveness, hope and faith (click to find out why!).
+The basis of these values is God’s deep love for us.
 We hold these values dear, and weave them into our everyday life at St Mark’s.
 They make us who we are.
 Importantly, we teach and live out these values from a Christian perspective and understanding.
 They help us to understand ourselves and our relationships with others in the context of God’s love for us.

-We desire our children to experience a full and rich curriculum, giving opportunities across all subjects and areas of life.
+We desire our children to experience a full and rich curriculum which is irresistible for all children to learn and irresistible for all teachers to teach.
 We believe that excellent learning experiences underpinned by high quality teaching set in a highly nurturing environment are essential for children to achieve and develop well in all areas.

 We are a fully inclusive school; we welcome children of all backgrounds, beliefs, cultures and circumstances.
-We celebrate our differences, too.
-As God loves us unconditionally, so we aim to love one another in the same way.
-We are all unique, and can learn from one another.
+We recognise and celebrate our differences, too.
+As God loves us unconditionally, and made us all unique.
+Therefore, every single child and adult in our community is special.
 We believe this is at the heart of who God is.

 We want our children to be excellent learners for life, and so we have 8 learning behaviours which are underpinned by and linked to our Christian values.
 They help to develop the skills needed for life-long learning, as well as the understanding of what that means.
 Whilst knowledge is interesting and helps us make sense of our world, we know that learning is more than gathering knowledge.
 We need to learn how best to learn, and our learning behaviours help with this.